mserino/python-bikes/README.md

 Python Bikes
 ============
-Object-Oriented Program written in Python3 and Unittest
+Object-Oriented Program written in Python3 and Nosetests

 ###Classes
 - Bike
 - Person
 - Station

-###What it does?
-The bike can be broken

 ###Technologies
 - Python3
-- Unittest
+- Nosetests

 ###How do you use it?
 (Mac)
 clone the repository: